DivideByZ3r0/full-stack-search/README.md

 To start the apps `npm start dev`

-What i've did:
+### What I've Done:

-Since this is my first monorepo I had a blast.
-Let my imagination go whild and started piling up features.
-That was probably a mistake but it was fun.
-Lets summarise it:
+Since this is my first monorepo, I had a blast.
+I let my imagination go wild and started piling up features.
+That was probably a mistake, but it was fun.
+Let's summarize it:

-I believe that everyapp needs a good foundation, and its better to set up things properly instead of patching up things later.
+I believe that every app needs a good foundation, and it's better to set things up properly instead of patching them up later.

+---

-Frontend:
+### Frontend:

+**Routing:**
-Routing: I have added react router 6 with router object in /routes/router.tsx page.
-Its a basic router object, relying on <Outlet /> for layout component.
+I added React Router 6 with a router object in the `/routes/router.tsx` file.
+It's a basic router object, relying on `<Outlet />` for the layout component.
-I'm not paticullary good at the design but I patched up some navigation on top.
+I'm not particularly good at design, but I patched up some navigation on top.

+**Search Page:**
-Search page is home page, and its most important feature.
-I reworked your search component a but, atomising "searchg dropdown" and utilising useClickOuside hook to close it.
-There are few functionality I have changed you changed.
+The search page is the home page, and it's the most important feature.
+I reworked your search component a bit, breaking it into smaller components like the "search dropdown," and utilized the `useClickOutside` hook to close it.
+There are a few functionality aspects I changed from what you had.

+**Other Pages:**
-There are pages for paticular city, state and hotel, rendering only name.
-I wanted to make it prettier but i was lacking time.
+- I created pages for a particular city, state, and hotel, which currently only render the name.
+I wanted to make them prettier, but I ran out of time.
-Potential for improvement:  Better design, more data about cities, hotels or countries.
+  **Potential for improvement:** Better design, richer data about cities, hotels, or countries.

-I've also added pages for all cities, states and hotels.
-Its not required but made sense in my head.
-Because Im lacking time i havent finioshed it, but each item (country, citty or a hotel) should lead towards page for it.
+- I also added pages for all cities, states, and hotels.
+This wasn't required but made sense in my head.
+Since I lacked time, I didn't finish it, but each item (country, city, or hotel) should navigate to its respective details page.
-Potential for improvement:  Better design.
+  **Potential for improvement:** Better design.

+**Fetching:**
-For the fetching i created basic axios instance, and frontend service with all fetching functions.
-I handled loading, error and fetching with basic promise api (then, catch, finally), i found it easyer to write it that way.
+I created a basic Axios instance and a frontend service with all fetching functions.
+I handled loading, error, and fetching with the basic promise API (`then`, `catch`, `finally`).
+I found it easier to write this way.
-Potential for improvement:  Utilising react query library, for frontend caching
+**Potential for improvement:** Utilize a library like React Query for frontend caching, better data handling, and improved performance.

+**Custom Hook (`useSearch`):**
-useSearch hook is main hook of the app.
-All search logic is done there.
-IT uses debounce from lodash so it wont overload server with tons of request.
-I've also added for search to be triggered only if input has 2 or more caracters (also sort of  debounce).
+The `useSearch` hook is the main hook of the app.
+All search logic is implemented there.
+It uses lodash's `debounce` function to avoid overloading the server with too many requests.
+I also ensured the search is triggered only when the input has two or more characters (also functioning as a debounce mechanism).
+**Potential for improvement:** Add a loading state and possibly refine error handling for this feature.
+I’m not sure if the user needs to see search errors—they might not need to know if something goes wrong on our end.

+---

+### Overall:
+The app doesn't have many features, so I added some to fill in the gaps.
+Since the requirements were pretty vague, I went with my instincts, focusing on creating a proper folder structure and foundational features.
+Most improvements can come from using a caching library like React Query to enhance performance and development.

+Also, i dont have any validation in the frontend since i dont have a lot of inputs or any post request, except the one i created for search ( but that one wasnt really nesesary)

+---

+### New workspace

+Since its monorepo, one of the best thing about it is sharing of schemas, types, validations, dtos and so on.
+So I've created simple types workspces (might be named better), since I notices in separate repos, sometimes when backend updates some response or some payload requrements, they do not ping frontend about it.
+With this workspace, since we are sharing validations, types and schemas - we will always be in sync.
+Mistake will be detected by typescript.

+---

+### Backend.

+My background utilises nest.js mostly on a background so i went with similar folder structure.
+Route with routers for each entity, controllers and services.

+Since I was relying on mongoose i used its Schema structure when creating models for validation.

+App does not have almost any payloads, so I didnt need any validation in runtime, i think mongoose build time validation was enough.

+I have added script plantSeeds.ts, script will initiate database population on initial run for development.
+Script runs on a `npm run seed --workspace=api` command

 Frontend improvements and features:
-1. Create axios singleton, can be ecapusulated if need arise.
+1. Create axios singleton, can be ecapusulated if need arise. ✅
-2. Create all request with type safety.
+2. Create all request with type safety. ❌
-3. Share Types between frontend and backend
+3. Share Types between frontend and backend  ✅
-4. Create full search page results
+4. Create full search page results ❌
-5. Add query so searches can be shared
+5. Add query so searches can be shared ❌
-6. Create router with react router
+6. Create router with react router  ✅
-7. Create better .env file
+7. Create better .env file  ✅
-8. create env variable constants manager
+8. create env variable constants manager  ✅
-9. use vite way to get variables
+9. use vite way to get variables  ✅
 10. Conenct state if opend with hotels in set states and cities.
-11. Add keyboard control to the search bar
+11. Add keyboard control to the search bar ❌
-12. make form for adding hotels if time allows
+12. make form for adding hotels if time allows ❌
-13. Toaster and error boundry for error handling
+13. Toaster and error boundry for error handling ❌
 14. tests

 Backend improvements and features:
-1. Create routes with express router
+1. Create routes with express router ✅
-2. Agregate search result in search
+2. Agregate search result in search  ✅
-3. Create route for  cities and  a city
+3. Create route for  cities and  a city  ✅
-4. Create route for  states and  a state
+4. Create route for  states and  a state  ✅
-5. Create route for  hotels and  a hotel
+5. Create route for  hotels and  a hotel ✅
-6. Create route for  hotel and  a hotels
+6. Create route for  hotel and  a hotels ✅
-7. Create route for  hotels and cities in a state
+7. Create route for  hotels and cities in a state ✅
-8. Create route for  hotels and in a city
+8. Create route for  hotels and in a city ✅
-9. Bonus: try to find some additional infromation about city or a state with some free api as a gateway
+9. Bonus: try to find some additional infromation about city or a state with some free api as a gateway ❌
-10. Error handling
+10. Error handling  ❌
-11. Logging with morgan
+11. Logging with morgan ❌
-12. tests
+12. tests ❌